 You [God] are good, and what you do is good.
 (Psalm 119:68 NIRV)

-The Bible says that everything about God is good—He is good in Himself, and what He does is good.
-That means God allows nothing to happen to His children—to those who love Him—that is not for their good.
-God gives to His children only that which is good.
+Everything about God is good.
+He is good in Himself, and what He does is good.
+That means God allows nothing to happen to His children—to you and me—that is not for our good.
 God is good all the time, and He is at work in our lives for good.

 We even quote a Bible verse about God working all things in our lives for our good.

 But, you might ask, what about the tough things that happen to us?
 Someone gets very sick, loses a job, or has to move far away to another town.
 Is God being good then?
 What must be the answer to that question?
 YES!
 Why?
-Because God is good all the time.
+It is because God is good all the time.

-Over the years, I’ve learned through personal Bible study and my faith walk that God’s goodness has three aspects that apply to our times of fear and pain.
+Over the years, I have learned through personal Bible study and my faith walk that God’s goodness has three aspects that apply to our times of fear and pain.
 These are taught in all of our Joyful Walk Bible Studies.

-The three aspects of God’s goodness are these: 1) He is good even in the tough times; 2) He is good in different ways to each of us, and 3) He is good in what He allows or doesn’t allow into our lives.
-Let’s look at each of those.
+The three aspects of God’s goodness are these: 1) He is good even in the tough times; 2) He is good in different ways to each of us, and 3) He is good in what He allows or does not allow into our lives.
+Let us look at each of those.

 God teaches His children through tough things He allows in our lives that help us grow up.
 Those tough times build bones and teeth in our faith.
 They help us learn to trust God.
 They help us learn to give up trying to do things our own way—which may not be the best way—and start doing things God’s way—which is always the best way.